fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs calendar_duration %}
 The duration of the task in terms of calendar time.
-Represented as an epoch timestamp (seconds from midnight January 1, 1970)
+Represented as an epoch timestamp, or the number of seconds from midnight, January 1, 1970.
 {% enddocs %}

 {% docs calendar_duration_sec %}